Can you avoid inheritance tax?

 Consult a specialist

-A deed of variation allows your heirs to alter your will after death so that, for example, part of the inheritance is re-directed to someone else.
+A deed of variation allows your heirs to alter your will after your death so that, for example, part of the inheritance is re-directed to someone else.

-They can draw up a deed of variation within two years of your death, but all beneficiaries under the will must agree to the variation.
+They can draw up a deed of variation within two years of your death, but all affected beneficiaries under the will must agree to the variation.

-This will simplify the probate process for your executor, and reduce the chances of your loved ones squabbling, which sadly, can happen a lot.
+This will simplify the probate process for your executor, and reduce the chances of your loved ones squabbling - which, sadly, can happen a lot.